hot-meal/javascript-best-practices/README.md

 ### Avoid passing flags as function parameters

-Flags indicate that  function does more than one thing.
 Functions should only do one thing.
-So use a bollean to split your functions if they are following different paths.
+Use a boolean to split your functions if they are following different paths.

 **Bad:**